lateef-taiwo/LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS/README.md

 # LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS
-in this project we will configure an Nginx Load Balancer solution and also ensure a secured connection using ssl/tls
+In this project we will configure an Nginx Load Balancer solution and also ensure a secured connection using SSL/TLS.

+### Task
+This project consists of two parts:
+1. Configure Nginx as a Load Balancer
+2. Register a new domain name and configure secured connection using SSL/TLS certificates